 - 6. Optional.
 For the columns in the hierarchy, you can define or edit the Hierarchy Display Name for that column.
-To do this, select a column name in the right-hand pane and then click Rename . - If defined, the Hierarchy Display Name will be used when the hierarchy is displayed within the Filter Wizard or on the drill-down menu.
-It is also used when displaying column names in the Data Explorer.
+To do this, select a column name in the right-hand pane and then click Rename ?. - If defined, the Hierarchy Display Name will be used when the hierarchy is displayed within the Filter Wizard or on the drill-down menu.
 For example, if you have a column named "WorldRegion" (with no space), you can define a more user-friendly display name of "World Region" (with a space).
 If you edit the name here, the Hierarchy Display Name field for the column will be updated in the table properties. - 7.
 Click OK to save.